SamuelSwartzberg/flashcardifying_text_temp/ling/grammar/grammatical-feature/encoded-thing.md

 ### (half of) practs

-#### honorific
+#### honorifity

-Honorifity (my term) is a grammatical feature category that encodes half of practs related to social relationships.
+»⟮Honorifity⟯« (my term) is ⟮＿a grammatical feature category＿⟯ that encodes half of practs related to social relationships.
-A honorific is a grammeme/gram from the honorifity grammatical feature category.
-Honorifics may specifically encode formality, social distance, politeness, humillity, deference, or respect, depending on the language.
+Honorifity consists of the feature classes formality, social distance, politeness, humillity, deference, or respect.

+##### honorific target

 The honorific target (my term) is the relationship with whom the honorific is targeting.
 No matter the honorific target, the second party in the relationship the honorific is saying something about is usually There are four common honorific targets: addressee, referent, bystander, situation.

+##### realizations

+»⟮A honorific⟯« is a linguistic item encoding honorifity.

-##### T-V
+###### T-V

 »⟮The T-V distinction (wide)⟯« is realizing ⟮＿honorifity＿⟯ using ⟮＿pronouns＿⟯.
 »⟮The T-V distinction (narrow)⟯« is realizing ⟮＿honorifity＿⟯ using ⟮two different⟯ ⟮＿second-person＿ ＿pronouns＿⟯.